microsoft/PowerPlatformConnectors/custom-connectors/Snowflake/readme.md

 3. From the dropdown, select **Import from GitHub**.
 For **Connector Type**, choose **Custom**.
 For **Branch**, choose **dev**.
 For **Connector**, choose **Snowflake**.
 4. Click **Continue.** You will now be taken the the Custom Connector UI, which will populate the connector files, including the code file, into the UI.
 5. In **Step 1: General**, make sure to replace the "YourInstance" in the **Host URL** field with your own instance.
 You can learn more about this field [here](https://docs.snowflake.com/en/user-guide/client-redirect.html#introduction-to-client-redirect).
 6. Go to **Step 2: Security** and choose **OAuth 2.0** from the dropdown.
+Then, in the OAuth 2.0 section, choose **Azure Active Directory** from the **Identity Provider** dropdown.
-Then, fill in the following fields from the values in Pre-requisities:
+7. Fill in the following fields from the values in Pre-requisities:
 -	Client ID: OAUTH_CLIENT_ID
 -	Client Secret: OAUTH_CLIENT_SECRET
 -	Resource URI: Application ID URI
-7. Go to **Step 3: Definition** and review the operations.
+8. Go to **Step 3: Definition** and review the operations.
 Then, go to **Step 4: Code** to view the code, which should already be enabled.
 Now, click "Create Connector."
-8. Now, you can go to test your connector in **Step 5: Test**, if you'd like.
+9. Now, you can go to test your connector in **Step 5: Test**, if you'd like.
-9. Begin using your custom connector in your environment to build apps and flows!
+10. Begin using your custom connector in your environment to build apps and flows!

 ## Sample Flow